molee1354/Self-bot-GroupMe/README.md

    - In order to be able to launch this bot, you need a valid GroupMe account and Python 3 installed on your computer.
 Other necessary Python modules should be added when the bot starts.
 1. Setting up credentials with `setup.py`:
      - To start out with setting up the appropriate credentials for the app, you first need to log in to the  [GroupMe Developers](https://dev.groupme.com/) website and request your personal token (this takes maybe like 30 seconds).
+     - With your token, run `setup.py` by typing in

+            py setup.py

-     - With your token, run `setup.py` and copy-paste the token that you've just obtained.
+          and copy-paste the token that you've just obtained.

             Welcome to Self-bot for GroupMe setup